Intel CEO plays down concerns about tech spending

 "We're on track to meet our goal of 40 percent of consumer notebooks this holiday season being ultrabooks," Otellini said.

-Last month, Intel posted quarterly earnings that failed to inspire gains in its recently high-flying stock and also said costs associated with ramping up new production lines for its new Ivy Bridge chips would hurt gross margins more than expected.
+Last month, Intel posted quarterly earnings that failed to inspire gains in its recently high-flying stock and also said costs associated with ramping up new production lines for the Ivy Bridge chips would hurt gross margins more than expected.

 Global PC shipments in the first quarter grew a tepid 1.9 percent from the year-ago period, according to research firm Gartner.